 For every position in your company, from top to bottom, identify expected work outputs.
 For some members of the team, such as sales staff, this won’t be too difficult.
 But you might struggle to identify work outputs for those who work in support roles, like your admin team and your receptionists.

 It’s important, though, to set expectations for every role.
-Not only will this help you to effectively measure productivity, it will also help to reduce stress in the workplace.
+Not only will this help you to effectively measure productivity, but it will also help to reduce stress in the workplace.
 One thing that really stresses employees out is not knowing just what’s expected of them.
 A little clarity goes a long way.

 2. Measure and define employee tasks

-Not everyone can think in terms of time and motion, and for certain roles it’s all but impossible to measure output.
+Not everyone can think in terms of time and motion, and for certain roles, it’s all but impossible to measure output.

 So why not base your measurements on key functions of every job?
 For your accounting team, it could be the number of invoices sent out.
 For your warehousing team, the number of orders dispatched.
 For sales, the number of sales called made.
 And so on.

 Next, it’s time to set clear objectives and goals for everyone.
 Make it clear how every role helps work towards the company’s goals.
-This will make all employees feel like part of something bigger – shared visions are essential for employee engagement, motivation and wellbeing.
+This will make all employees feel like part of something bigger – shared visions are essential for employee engagement, motivation, and wellbeing.

 You can evaluate how everyone’s progressing during your regular performance reviews.
-Assessing progress on these goals will also help you to identify any employee training needs that might help improve productivity.
+Assessing Progress on these goals will also help you to identify any employee training needs that might help improve productivity.

 3. Monitor absence trends